-Water sources in the region rarely contain detectable levels of lead.
+Water quality issues have been in the news over the past few years.
+However, water sources in the Portland metropolitan region rarely contain detectable levels of lead.
 Regional water supplies consistently meet or are better than all federal and state drinking water standards.
 Regionally, water providers have not used lead service lines in their water distribution systems.

 The main source of lead in drinking water is typically from household plumbing.
 This is usually lead solder that was used in homes built or plumbed with copper pipes before 1985, when lead was banned for use in household plumbing construction.
 Lead can also be found in brass plumbing fixtures and components.